 And if your grown-up kids rented privately instead of moving back in with you, they would find that in some parts of the country, average rents have increased faster than inflation (the Consumer Prices Index (CPI) stood at 1.5% in April 2021) over the past year, making an even stronger case for you to charge them something to live at home.

-The South West was the region that saw the biggest rent increase of 5.5% in August 2020 compared to the previous August, according to the HomeLet Rental Index, while average rental costs went up by 5.4% in the North West, 3.5% in Yorkshire and Humberside and 3.1% in Scotland.
+The East of England was the region that saw the biggest rent increase of 8.5% in May 2021 compared to the previous May, according to the HomeLet Rental Index, while average rental costs went up by 8.4% in the South West, 7.7% in Wales and 6.9% in Yorkshire and Humberside.

 Doing it for the kids